mashr-framework/mashr/docs/gcp_locations_considerations.md

 ### Considerations when choosing Regions
 * **Colocate your BigQuery dataset and your external data source.**
+* **Colocate your Cloud Storage buckets for loading data.**
+  - If your BigQuery dataset is in a multi-regional location, the Cloud Storage bucket containing the data you're loading must be in a regional or multi-regional bucket in the same location.
+  - For example, if your BigQuery dataset is in the EU, the Cloud Storage bucket must be in a regional or multi-regional bucket in the EU.
+  - If your dataset is in a regional location, your Cloud Storage bucket must be a regional bucket in the same location.
+  - For example, if your dataset is in the Tokyo region, your Cloud Storage bucket must be a regional bucket in Tokyo.
+  - Exception: If your dataset is in the US multi-regional location, you can load data from a Cloud Storage bucket in any regional or multi-regional location.
 * **When you query data in an external data source such as Cloud Storage, the data you're querying must be in the same [mulit-regional] location as your BigQuery dataset.**